davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

 These function attributes are supported by the Epiphany back end:

 disinterrupt

+  .. index:: disinterrupt function attribute, Epiphany

-  ``disinterrupt`` function attribute, EpiphanyThis attribute causes the compiler to emit instructions to disable interrupts for the duration of the given function.
+  This attribute causes the compiler to emit instructions to disable interrupts for the duration of the given function.

 forwarder_section

+  .. index:: forwarder_section function attribute, Epiphany

-  ``forwarder_section`` function attribute, EpiphanyThis attribute modifies the behavior of an interrupt handler.
+  This attribute modifies the behavior of an interrupt handler.
   The interrupt handler may be in external memory which cannot be reached by a branch instruction, so generate a local memory trampoline to transfer control.
 The single parameter identifies the section where the trampoline is placed.

 interrupt

+  .. index:: interrupt function attribute, Epiphany

-  ``interrupt`` function attribute, EpiphanyUse this attribute to indicate that the specified function is an interrupt handler.
+  Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.
 It may also generate